 03.18 Post-Qualification Training

-after qualification to supplement or enhance the professional development of NRC staff (See also Refresher Training and Continuing Training.)
+Training required after qualification to supplement or enhance the professional development of NRC staff, typically completed within 3 years of full inspector qualification.
+(See also Refresher Training and Continuing Training.)

 03.19 Qualification Journal

 The document listing the requirements for achieving qualification and containing the documentation of successful completion of the individual-study requirements, formal classroom instruction, and on-the-job training.